 For example, under the law, a post-1989 member choosing to retire at age 64 rather than age 66 will have their benefit reduced by 14 percent if s/he has less than 30 years of service and 6.6 percent if s/he has 30 years of service.
 The same member retiring at age 60 will receive a benefit that is reduced by 42 percent.
 A member retiring at age 55 will receive a benefit that is reduced by 65 percent.
 The 2013 law improved the calculations for longer-service (30 years) teachers retiring at age 62 or later.

-To find out how early-retirement reduction formulas affect you, call the TRA offices to schedule an appointment with a retirement counselor.
+To find out how early-retirement reduction formulas affect you, contact TRA to schedule an appointment with a retirement counselor.